 * Click here for rating key

-Costa del Sol Restaurant Review: With its cool, sedate color scheme providing a nice contrast to the piquancy of many of its dishes, Costa del Sol remains a destination for España-philes.
-Its reputation stems from the kitchen's winning ways with Galician-inspired seafood and tapas---of which the latter are especially good: be sure to try piquillo peppers stuffed with a salad of shrimp, chicken and saffron aïoli as well as the chorizo in a sticky Rioja reduction.
-If you do opt for a main course, enlist a partner and get the paella de la casa, a best-of-all-worlds combination of seafood, chicken, chorizo and vegetables touched with saffron.
-Equally seasoned are servers who welcome everyone into their fold, lavishing familial attention on their customers inside and out on the spacious patio.
-Take advantage of Tapas Tuesdays, happy hour with small plates, and the special fixed-price menu that changes regularly.
+Costa del Sol Restaurant Review: With its cool, sedate color scheme providing a nice contrast to the piquancy of many of its dishes, Costa del Sol has been a destination for España-philes for three decades.
+Its reputation stems from the kitchen's winning ways with Galician-inspired seafood and tapas, of which the latter are especially good.
+Be sure to try piquillo peppers stuffed with crab salad as well as the chorizo in a sticky Rioja red wine reduction.
+If you do opt for a main course, enlist a companion or two and get the paella of the month or paella de la casa, a best-of-all-worlds combination of seafood, chicken, chorizo and vegetables touched with saffron.
+Equally seasoned are servers who welcome everyone into their fold, lavishing familial attention on their customers inside and out on the spacious patio, where you can share a pitcher of sangría in the sun.
+Try traditional flan for dessert if you can resist the chocolate mousse.